davmac314/dasynq/doc/USAGE.md

     my_child_watcher.addReserved(my_loop, my_child_pid);

 ... to claim the reserved watch.
 This cannot fail.
+However, if done while another thread may be polling the event loop, it is potentially racy; the other thread may reap the child before the watcher is added.
+So, you should fork using the ChildProcWatcher::fork method:

+    pid_t child_pid = my_child_watcher.fork(my_loop);

+This "atomically" creates the child process and registers the watcher.
+(If registration fails the child will terminate, or will never be forked).
+A `std::bad_alloc` or `std::system_error` exception is thrown on failure.

 ## 3. Error handling